Coco Martin: 2005–2008: Indie films and career breakthrough

-In 2008, Martin starred again in another critically acclaimed indie film Daybreak, a Philippine gay film written by Charliebebs Gohetia and directed by Adolf Alix, Jr. Martin portrays the role of a boatman who becomes sexually and romantically involved with another man played by Paolo Rivero.
+In 2008, Martin starred again in another critically acclaimed indie film Daybreak, a Philippine gay film written by Charliebebs Gohetia and directed by Adolfo Alix Jr. Martin portrayed the role of a boatman who becomes sexually and romantically involved with another man played by Paolo Rivero.
 In the same year, Martin once again top-billed alongside Jaclyn Jose and Gina Pareno in an award-winning film, Serbis directed by Mendoza.
-The film competed for the Palme d'Or in the main competition at the 2008 Cannes Film Festival and became the first Filipino film to compete at the main competition in Cannes, since Lino Brocka's Bayan Ko: Kapit sa Patalim in 1984.
+The film competed for the Palme d'Or in the main competition at the 2008 Cannes Film Festival and became the first Filipino film to compete in Cannes since Lino Brocka's Bayan Ko: Kapit sa Patalim in 1984.
 The film won numerous awards at the 2008 Gawad Urian Awards and at the 3rd Asian Film Awards.
-Martin returned to the Cinemalaya film festival in 2008 with the film, "Jay" alongside Baron Geisler.
+Martin returned to the Cinemalaya film festival in 2008 with the film Jay alongside Baron Geisler.
 The film was directed by Francis Pasion and tackles how media is able to create its own version of the truth.
 It challenges the audience to be critical and discerning of whatever they see on television or film.
 This film gave Martin his three Best Supporting Actor Awards at the 2009 Gawad Urian Awards, 2009 ENPRESS Golden Screen Awards, and 2009 Gawad Genio Awards.
 His contributions to the Philippines independent filmmakers led the media to dub him the "Prince of Philippine Independent Films."